Jo Ann Robinson: Segregation on Montgomery buses

-In 1949, Robinson was verbally attacked by a bus driver for sitting in the front “Whites only” section of the bus.
-The whites-only section was empty say for one person 2 rows infront of her.
-Out of fear that the incident would escalate and that the driver would go from verbal abuse to physical, Robinson left the bus.
+In 1949, Robinson was verbally attacked by a bus driver for sitting in the front "Whites only" section of the bus.
+The whites-only section was empty except for one person 2 rows in front of her.
+Out of fear that the incident would escalate and that the driver would go from verbal abuse to physical, Robinson chose to leave the bus.
 Her response to the incident was to attempt to start a protest boycott against bus segregation in Alabama.
-However, when Robinson approached fellow WPC members with her story and proposal, she was told that it was “a fact of life in Montgomery.”
-In late 1950, she succeeded Burks as president of the WPC and helped focus the group's efforts on bus abuses.
-To further her efforts, Robinson met with the mayor of Montgomery at the time, William A. Gayle.
+However, when Robinson approached fellow WPC members with her story and proposal, she was told that it was "a fact of life in Montgomery."
+In late 1950, she succeeded Burks as president of the WPC and helped focus the group's efforts on buses, becoming an outspoken critic of the treatment of African Americans on public transportation.
+To further her efforts, Robinson met with William A. Gayle, the mayor of Montgomery at the time.
 Robinson met with City Hall's council, but they were not interested in what she had to say.
 When City Hall's leaders were no help, Robinson took matters into her own hands and organized a boycott once again.
-Robinson was an outspoken critic of the treatment of African Americans on public transportation.
-She was also active in the Dexter Avenue Baptist Church.

-The WPC made complaints about the bus seating to the Montgomery City Commission and about abusive drivers and achieved some concessions, including an undertaking that drivers would be courteous, and having buses stop at every corner in Black neighborhoods as they did in white areas.
+The WPC made complaints to the Montgomery City Commission about the bus seating and abusive drivers.
+They achieved some concessions, including an undertaking that drivers would be courteous, and having buses stop at every corner in Black neighborhoods as they did in white areas.

-After Brown vs. Board of Education (1954), Robinson informed the mayor of the city that a boycott would come.
+After Brown vs. Board of Education (1954), Robinson informed the mayor of the city that a boycott would soon rise.
 After Rosa Parks' arrest, they seized the moment to plan the Montgomery bus boycott.